-This old British Waterways Deed map shows the entrance to the chemical arm was gained from the Birmingham Mainline canal, originally via the Chance and Hunt owned section, which terminated inside the Albright and Wilson works at the end of Park Lane.
+This old British Waterways Deed map shows the entrance to the dead end branch was gained from the Birmingham Mainline Canal, originally via the Chance and Hunt owned section, which terminated inside the Albright and Wilson works at the end of Park Lane.
 Chance and Hunt had their own fleet of boats operating as far afield as Oxford.

 After the war the arm was used extensively by the canal carrying industry in the area, not just Alfred Matty but Fellows Morton and Clayton- an Oldbury based business specialising in crude tar and gas water carriage between gas works across the Midlands.